isomerpages/sndgo-corp/_our-smart-nation/3c-personal-data-protection.md

 1. delivers, develops, implements, operates, provides or otherwise supplies ICT systems or services to an Agency, or
 2. collects, stores or otherwise processes data for an Agency.

-[^1] Data subject refers to the individual or entity to which the data relates.
+[^1]: Data subject refers to the individual or entity to which the data relates.
-[^2]Agency refers to Organs of State, Ministries, Departments and Statutory Boards
+[^2]: Agency refers to Organs of State, Ministries, Departments and Statutory Boards
 <hr>

 Find out more about the key policies that govern how agencies work with its third parties to safeguard data in the document below: